toch24/EmailTracker/README.md

 # Email Tracking Script

-This script automatically processes emails, extracts tracking information, and stores it in a SQLite database.
+This script automatically processes emails labeled as "Facturacion" from a specific sender and extracts tracking information, storing it in a SQLite database.

 ## Setup Instructions